Delaram-M/multiprocess-matrix-multiplication/README.md

 # Multi-process Matrix Multiplication

-This program gets two 2*2 matrices as input, multiplies them using mpi4py, and outputs the result.
+This program gets two 2*2 matrices as input, multiplies them using multiple processors, and outputs the result.
+This program uses mpi4py, which provides Message Passing Interface (MPI) bindings for Python.

 # Instructions
 You first need to install MPI and mpi4py.